-Patient information: Irritable bowel syndrome (Beyond the Basics)
+Patient education: Irritable bowel syndrome (Beyond the Basics)

-Patient information: Headache in children (Beyond the Basics)
+Patient education: Headache in children (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Emergent evaluation of the child with acute abdominal pain
+Emergency evaluation of the child with acute abdominal pain

 The following organizations also provide reliable health information.

-- National Library of Medicine
+●National Library of Medicine

-- The University of Michigan Child Development and Behavior Resources
+●The University of Michigan Child Development and Behavior Resources